hhandika/segui/website/docs/cli-usage/remove.md

 ```

 :::warning
-The equal sign "=" and quotation marks `"` are required to input a list of IDs.
+To input a list of IDs, you must use the equal sign "=" and quotation marks `"`.
 :::

 ## Remove sequences based on a regular expression